Narboro/Java/Counter/readme.md

-# Simple class to count add and even numbers from 1 to 100
+### Simple class to count odd and even numbers from 1 to 100